kubedb/cli/docs/concepts/catalog/redis.md

 ### spec.db.image

-`spec.db.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected Redis database.
+`spec.db.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected Redis server.

 ### spec.exporter.image